Philemon

 Paul's Appeal for Onesimus (vv.
 8-16)

-The heart of the letter: Paul appeals to Philemon to receive back Onesimus, whom Paul has fathered in the faith during his imprisonment.
-Paul plays on Onesimus's name ("useful") and reframes the slave's departure as providential, so that Philemon might receive him back forever — no longer as a slave, but as a beloved brother.
+The letter's center of gravity.
+Paul appeals to Philemon to receive Onesimus back — a man he has come to regard as his own son in the faith, born during his imprisonment.
+He plays on Onesimus's name ("useful") and reframes the runaway's departure as providential: perhaps he was separated for a little while so that Philemon might have him back forever, no longer as a slave but as a beloved brother.

 Practical Arrangements and Confidence (vv.
 17-22)

-Paul asks Philemon to welcome Onesimus as he would welcome Paul himself, offers to cover any debts Onesimus may owe, expresses confidence that Philemon will do even more than asked, and requests a guest room in anticipation of his release.
+Paul asks Philemon to welcome Onesimus as he would welcome Paul himself, offers to stand surety for any debt Onesimus owes, and expresses quiet confidence that Philemon will do even more than asked.
+He closes this section with a request for a guest room, expecting his release.

 Final Greetings and Benediction (vv.
 23-25)

-Paul sends greetings from his fellow workers Epaphras, Mark, Aristarchus, Demas, and Luke, and closes with a benediction of grace.
+Greetings from Epaphras, Mark, Aristarchus, Demas, and Luke, and a closing benediction of grace.

 Chapter Summaries